-- 8.1 We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting. - We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
+- 8.1 We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting. - 8.2 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
 This could be provided by the Headteacher or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme (PAM) or trade union, as appropriate. - 8.3 In consultation with all staff, we have adopted a Code of Conduct for staff working in our school.
 This forms part of staff induction and is in the staff handbook.
 All staff know how to access the Code of Conduct to refer to it.
+This document can be found in our school policies location on the shared drive.

-This policy is found in the staff room in the school staff folder of policies. - 8.4 All staff are required to sign that they have read, understood and agree to comply with the agreed standards of practice set out in the staff Code of Conduct.
+8.4 All staff are required to sign that they have read, understood and agree to comply with the agreed standards of practice set out in the staff Code of Conduct.